LcJuves/tabby/README.md

 * Automatic reconnection

 <a name="portable"></a>

 # Portable

 Tabby will run as a portable app on Windows, if you create a `data` folder in the same location where `Tabby.exe` lives.

 <a name="plugins"></a>

 # Plugins

 Plugins and themes can be installed directly from the Settings view inside Tabby.

-* [clickable-links](https://github.com/Eugeny/tabby-clickable-links) - makes paths and URLs in the terminal clickable
 * [docker](https://github.com/Eugeny/tabby-docker) - connect to Docker containers
 * [title-control](https://github.com/kbjr/terminus-title-control) - allows modifying the title of the terminal tabs by providing a prefix, suffix, and/or strings to be removed
 * [quick-cmds](https://github.com/Domain/terminus-quick-cmds) - quickly send commands to one or all terminal tabs
 * [save-output](https://github.com/Eugeny/tabby-save-output) - record terminal output into a file
 * [sync-config](https://github.com/starxg/terminus-sync-config) - sync the config to Gist or Gitee
 * [clippy](https://github.com/Eugeny/tabby-clippy) - an example plugin which annoys you all the time
+* [workspace-manager](https://github.com/composer404/tabby-workspace-manager) - allows creating custom workspace profiles based on the given config
+* [search-in-browser](https://github.com/composer404/tabby-search-in-browser) - opens default system browser with a text selected from the Tabby's tab

 <a name="themes"></a>

 # Themes

 * [hype](https://github.com/Eugeny/tabby-theme-hype) - a Hyper inspired theme